 Tamasine in particular loves helping people and dogs who don’t necessarily thrive in group classes.

 Tamasine has a Practitioner Diploma in Dog Behaviour and certificates in Canine First Aid and Dog Law with the British College of Canine Studies, all passed with distinction.
-She has completed Dr Ian Dunbar’s GROWL class, TalkingDogs Scent Work 1,2 and 3 and is studying Dr Ian Dunbar’s SIRIUS® Dog Training course.
+She has completed Dr Ian Dunbar’s GROWL class, TalkingDogs Scent Work 1,2 and 3 and Dr Ian Dunbar’s SIRIUS® Dog Training course.
 She continues with her CPD, regularly attending webinars, seminars and conferences

 She is also an Associate Member of the IACP (International Association of Canine Professionals).
 IACP Associates have been working as canine professionals for a minimum of three years.